gmelchett/jomics/README.md

     -th int
           Front page thumb nail size. (default 400)
 ```
+jomics will start with generating thumb nails of all album covers.
+It will take some time.
+If you change the thumb nail size, new thumb nails will be generated.
-And point your favorite browser to `localhost:4531` if you are using the address.
+Then point your favorite browser to `localhost:4531` if you are using the address.

 ## Security
 There is none.
 It is just a comics reader server.